 Shiplap Paint Sheen

 As far as what sheen of paint to use for painting shiplap, I prefer a matte or eggshell sheen as they are not as shiny as satin and semi-gloss.
 I opted for eggshell so the wall is still easily wipeable if needed.

 The more shine there is, the more wipeable a paint will be.

 2. Prep your shiplap boards before installation

-You can use 120 or 150 grit sandpaper or sander block and hand sand the edges or use an electric sander to sand the wood and make the edges more smooth.
+You can use 120 or 150 grit sandpaper or sanding block and hand sand the edges or use an electric sander or palm sander to sand the wood and make the edges more smooth.
 I love using my corner sander to make this step go quickly!

 Also, if your wood is not pre-primed and it is raw wood, you should prime it before painting (discussed in step #6 & #7).

-As you begin installing your shiplap boards to your wall, use a paint brush and paint the gap lines as you go.
+As you begin installing your shiplap boards to your wall, use a paint brush and paint the shiplap cracks or gap lines as you go.
 Do this whether you are using real shiplap boards (with the tongue and groove edges) or the faux shiplap boards with plywood.

-It’s very difficult and more time consuming to try and paint between the 1/8″ shiplap board gaps after they are installed on the wall, trust me I’ve tried!
+It’s very difficult and more time consuming to try and paint between the 1/8″ shiplap grooves after they are installed on the wall, trust me I’ve tried!
 And it looks funny if there is a different color paint between the boards too!

 Also, I like to paint one of the side edges too of the shiplap boards as I go so the board transitions aren’t as obvious.